KhartesViewer/khartes/README.md

 by `vc_layers`), you may want to move this fragment back into the coordinate system of the original scroll volume.
-Perhaps you want to view this fragment in 3D in `MeshLab`, for example, or perhaps you want to paint the original uninterpolated scroll data onto the mesh.
+Perhaps you want to view this fragment in 3D in MeshLab, for example, or perhaps you want to paint the original uninterpolated scroll data onto the mesh.

 Khartes provides an option that allows you to do this.